Jared-Oliver-Salesforce/code-builder-setup-script-main/README.md

 Run by pressing ⇧⌘B and choosing "Set Up Projects Directory".<br/>

 Upon success, your Code Builder environment will have a "projects" directory that contains a empty Salesforce project called "default".

+## Optional Extensions Setup

+Run by pressing ⇧⌘B and choosing "Add Extensions".<br/>

+Upon success, your Code Builder environment will have a Vim extension added.